-The indoor plants lighting guide provides information about the light requirements needed for plants, which is vital for them to survive and grow well.
+The indoor plants lighting guide provides information about the light requirements needed for plants that's vital for them to survive and grow well.

 Various conditions are essential factors which have to be provided for a house plants survival, including water, humidity, a suitable growing medium, correct temperatures and of course "light".